njimosez/pat-web/README.md

-The purpose of this web app(under development) is to facilitate large structural changes and bootstrapping of task files used in automating the creation of NASA Extravehicular Activities (EVAs, AKA &quot;spacewalks&quot;) procedures when using the [Procedure Authoring Thing](https://github.com/xOPERATIONS/pat).
+The purpose of this web app(under development) is to facilitate large structural changes and bootstrapping of task files used in automating the creation of NASA Extravehicular Activities (EVAs, AKA &quot;spacewalks&quot;) procedures when using the [Maestro procedure generator](https://github.com/xOPERATIONS/maestro).

  # Dev Notes
    Read devnotes.md for development status